Governor of North Sumatra: Formation and temporary dissolution

 The leadership of the junior governors in their sub-province continued de facto independently from the Governor of Sumatra.
 Realizing this, the central government in Java enacted the Law No. 10 of 1948 on 15 April 1948 that formally dissolved the government of Sumatra and divided Sumatra into three provinces: North Sumatra, Central Sumatra, and South Sumatra.
 Nasution was promoted from the post of junior governor to governor, and he was inaugurated by President Sukarno as the Governor of North Sumatra on 19 June 1948.

 Less than a year, the central government in Java fell to the Dutch forces after the Operation Kraai on 19 December 1948.
 Before being captured by the Dutch, President Sukarno sent a telegraph message to Sjafruddin Prawiranegara in Bukittinggi giving him a mandate to create a "Republic of Indonesia government in exile".
 Three days later, the Emergency Government of the Republic of Indonesia, based in Bukittinggi, West Sumatra, was established.
 On 17 May 1949, the emergency government officially dissolved the office of governor and the post of government commissioner was formed.
 Nasution became the government commissioner for North Sumatra.
 Since then, civilian affairs were handed over to the military governor.

 On 17 December 1949, the emergency government announced the division of North Sumatra into two different provinces: the province of Aceh and the province of Tapanuli/East Sumatra.
 It was not until fifteen days later that this division was finally enacted.
-The province of Aceh was formed on 1 January 1950 with its governor Daud Beureu'eh, and the province of Tapanuli/East Sumatra was formed on 1 February 1950 with its governor Ferdinand Lumbantobing.
+The province of Aceh was formed on 1 January 1950 with its governor Daud Beureu'eh, and the province of Tapanuli/East Sumatra was formed on 1 February 1950 with its governor Ferdinand Lumban Tobing.

 On 27 December 1949, the United States of Indonesia was formed.
 The State of East Sumatra was declared as dissolved and merged to Indonesia by the Wali Negara of East Sumatra, Tengku Mansur, on 15 August 1950.
 Two days later, on 17 August 1950, the province of Aceh and Tapanuli/East Sumatra was re-merged into the province of North Sumatra.
 The Chairman of the Preparatory Committee of the Unitary State for East Sumatra, Sarimin Reksodihardjo, became acting governor.
 He handed over his position to the definitive Governor of North Sumatra, Abdul Hakim Harahap, on 25 January 1951.